Sorting algorithm: Exchange sort

 Exchange sort is sometimes confused with bubble sort, although the algorithms are in fact distinct.
 Exchange sort works by comparing the first element with all elements above it, swapping where needed, thereby guaranteeing that the first element is correct for the final sort order; it then proceeds to do the same for the second element, and so on.
-It lacks the advantage which bubble sort has of detecting in one pass if the list is already sorted, but it can be faster than bubble sort by a constant factor (one less pass over the data to be sorted; half as many total comparisons) in worst case situations.
+It lacks the advantage that bubble sort has of detecting in one pass if the list is already sorted, but it can be faster than bubble sort by a constant factor (one less pass over the data to be sorted; half as many total comparisons) in worst-case situations.
 Like any simple O(n2) sort it can be reasonably fast over very small data sets, though in general insertion sort will be faster.

 Distribution sorts

 Distribution sort refers to any sorting algorithm where data is distributed from their input to multiple intermediate structures which are then gathered and placed on the output.
-For example, both bucket sort and flashsort are distribution based sorting algorithms.
+For example, both bucket sort and flashsort are distribution-based sorting algorithms.
 Distribution sorting algorithms can be used on a single processor, or they can be a distributed algorithm, where individual subsets are separately sorted on different processors, then combined.
 This allows external sorting of data too large to fit into a single computer's memory.